-Deputy Vice-Chancellor (Research and Commercialisation) has responsibility for implementation of the Research governance framework and for fostering good research governance practices.
+Deputy Vice-Chancellor and Vice-President (Research and Innovation) has responsibility for implementation of the Research governance framework and for fostering good research governance practices.

-Deputy Vice-Chancellor (Technology, Information and Library Services) is responsible for the provision of information resources and services to the University community.
+Chief Information Officer is responsible for the provision of information resources and services to the University community.

-Dean of Research and Research Training has strategic oversight of Higher Degree Research development.
+Pro Vice-Chancellor (Graduate Research and Development) has strategic oversight of Higher Degree Research development.

 Executive Deans, Heads of School and Institute Directors are responsible for strategic, academic and administrative leadership and for embedding a culture of responsible research conduct.